TechDocs/TechDocs/README.md

 ### Translated Documents

-Translated documents have two more attribute in `sitefile`.
+Translated documents have two more attributes in `sitefile`.

 ```json
 {